How to Choose the Right 24/7 Security Agency

 The guard’s experience level, specialized certifications, and the complexity of their duties also play a significant role.
 A guard tasked with simple observation will cost less than one who actively patrols, manages complex surveillance systems, and is trained in emergency response.

-Factoring in Shifts and Overtime
+Don’t Forget to Factor in Shifts and Overtime

 Providing security around the clock means you need coverage for 168 hours every week.
 This requires multiple guards working in shifts to avoid fatigue and ensure constant alertness.
 When you hire a professional security agency, you’re not just paying for the guards’ time on-site.
 Your investment also covers the complex logistics of scheduling, managing payroll, and handling benefits.